 - Manageable credit limits – The card has fixed credit limits so that cardholders can keep their spending under control.
 Designed for those who may be new to credit cards or may have had issues with debt in the past, the card has a starting credit limit from £250 to £1,200, depending on individual circumstances.
 There is the potential for your limit to be increased, as I cover in my next point.

-- Potential credit limit increase – Aqua offers a potential credit increase on your fourth statement if you show good borrowing behaviour, which includes staying within your given credit limit and paying your balance off in full each month.
+- Potential credit limit increase – Aqua offers a potential credit increase on your fourth statement if you show good borrowing behavior, which includes staying within your given credit limit and paying your balance off in full each month.
 This card is, therefore, one that may help you unlock more credit in the future.

 - Support services – The card comes with a range of support services designed to keep you on top of your borrowing.
 Services include text message reminders about your payments and credit balance, flexible payment dates, plus online management of your account.

-- Worth knowing – You are not eligible to apply for this card if you have held an Aqua, marbles, Fluid or opus card in the past 12 months.
-There is also a 3% (minimum £3) charge on balance transfers, money transfer and cash transactions.
+- Worth knowing – You are not eligible to apply for this card if you have held an Aqua, marbles, Fluid, or opus card in the past 12 months.
+There is also a 3% (minimum £3) charge on balance transfers, money transfers, and cash transactions.
 Similarly, there is a 2.95% non-sterling transaction fee, something to be aware of if you are planning to use this card abroad.